jexia/jexia-sdk-js/extra_docs/jfs/jfs_draft.md

 ## Jexia Fileset Module (JFS)

-JFS is using for the upload, fetch and manipulate files as any other data.
+JFS is used for the upload, fetch and manipulate files as any other data.
 Before uploading any file you need to create a fileset using web management application (WebApp).
 You can also set AWS bucket and credentials so that your files will be automatically uploaded to the Amazon storage.